mehulagg/gitlab/doc/user/search/advanced_global_search.md

 ### Faster searches

-Advanced Search is based on Lucene which uses an inveerted index, and result and query caching that provides results in 1-2 in most cases.
+Advanced Search is based on Lucene, which uses an inverted index that provides results in 1-2 seconds in most cases.

 ### Promote innersourcing